Loading Geriatric Case Study

 Psychiatric History

-• Inpatient and Outpatient Psychiatric/Mental Health Care: No previous psychiatric inpatient care.
-Has previous history of taking an SSRI (“SSRI” is pronounced “SSRI”) for short time several years ago for anxiety and panic related to grief after wife’s passing.
+Inpatient and Outpatient Psychiatric/Mental Healthcare: No previous psychiatric inpatient care.
+Has previous history of taking an SSRI for short time several years ago for anxiety and panic related to grief after wife’s passing.
 Denies any suicidal ideation or past attempts.

-• Treatments: Endorses seeing a therapist after his wife died and meeting in a grief group at church.
+Treatments: Endorses seeing a therapist after his wife died and meeting with a church grief group.

 • Previous Medication Trials: Patient cannot recall: “I think it was something with a Z for anxiety and depression when my wife passed.
 I only took it for a few months to get through.”